How to Handle Online sales Tax (Don’t Get Audited!)

 Let’s look at a few examples:

-• Scenario 1: You run a small online store from your home in Montana.
-You don’t have any physical presence in other states.
-However, in 2024, you sold \$150,000 worth of goods to customers in Florida.
-Because Florida’s economic nexus threshold is \$100,000, you now have nexus in Florida and must register to collect and remit sales tax there.
+- Scenario 1: Picture you running a small online store straight from your Montana home—no physical spots anywhere else.
+Last year, you sold $150,000 worth of goods to Florida folks.
+Florida’s economic nexus threshold is $100,000, so now you’ve got nexus there and need to register to collect and remit their sales tax.

 Navigating the compliance process can feel overwhelming, but breaking it down into manageable steps makes it less daunting.